BEDLAM520/rafldex_tools/README.md

 ## Introduction

 A web application built with Next.js (using Tailwind CSS v3) and deployed on Cloudflare Pages.
-It's designed to fetch raffle participant data directly from the Rafldex API based on a specific Raffle ID, display the participants, and allow exporting the data.
+It's designed to fetch raffle participant data directly from the Rafldex API for one or more Raffle IDs, display the participants, aggregate data across raffles, and allow exporting the data.

 ## Features

-*   **Fetch Raffle Data:** Enter a Raffle ID/Address to retrieve participant wallet addresses and ticket counts directly from the Rafldex API.
+*   **Fetch Multiple Raffle Data:** Enter one or more comma-separated Raffle IDs/Addresses to retrieve participant wallet addresses and ticket counts directly from the Rafldex API for each specified raffle.
-*   **Data Display:** Presents fetched participant data (`userWalletAddress` and optionally `ticketsBought`) in a clear, scrollable table.
+*   **Individual Raffle Display:** Presents fetched participant data (`userWalletAddress` and optionally `ticketsBought`) for each successfully fetched raffle in clear, scrollable tables.
-*   **Conditional Display:** Includes a checkbox to toggle the visibility of the "Tickets Bought" column in the table.
+*   **Conditional Display:** Includes a checkbox to toggle the visibility of the "Tickets Bought" column in the tables.
-*   **Data Export:** Allows downloading the fetched participant data (wallet address and tickets bought) as a CSV or JSON file.
+*   **Individual Data Export:** Allows downloading the participant data (wallet address and tickets bought) for *each individual raffle* as a CSV or JSON file.
-*   **Dark Mode:** Features a dark theme consistent with the Rafldex brand.
+*   **Aggregated Data Export:** Provides "Download ALL" buttons (CSV/JSON) that combine data from *all* successfully fetched raffles.
+This export:
+    *   Identifies unique wallet addresses across all raffles.
+    *   Sums the total `ticketsBought` for each unique address.
+    *   Purges duplicate address entries, providing a clean list with aggregated ticket counts.
+*   **Status Indicators:** Shows loading states and error messages for each raffle fetch attempt.
 *   **Edge Deployment:** Hosted on Cloudflare Pages for global performance and low latency.

 ## How it Works

-This application simplifies fetching raffle data:
+This application simplifies fetching and consolidating raffle data:

 1.  **Frontend (Cloudflare Pages):**
     *   A Next.js application provides the user interface, styled with Tailwind CSS.
     *   It's built and deployed to Cloudflare Pages.
-    *   When a user enters a Raffle ID and clicks "Fetch Participants", the frontend sends a direct request to the public Rafldex API (`https://api.rafldex.io/raffle-participants/{raffleId}`).
+    *   When a user enters one or more Raffle IDs (comma-separated) and clicks "Fetch Participants", the frontend sends parallel requests to the public Rafldex API (`https://api.rafldex.io/raffle-participants/{raffleId}`) for each ID.
 2.  **Rafldex API:**
-    *   The external Rafldex API processes the request and returns the participant data for the specified raffle.
+    *   The external Rafldex API processes each request and returns the participant data for the specified raffle.
-3.  **Data Flow:**
+3.  **Data Flow & Processing:**
-    *   User Interaction (Input + Click) -> Frontend API Request (to Rafldex API) -> Rafldex API Response -> Frontend (Processes, Displays Data, Enables Export).
+    *   User Interaction (Input + Click) -> Frontend API Requests (to Rafldex API for each ID) -> Rafldex API Responses -> Frontend:
+        *   Processes and displays data for each raffle individually.
+        *   Enables individual downloads per raffle.
+        *   For "Download ALL": Aggregates data across all successful fetches, summing tickets for duplicate addresses before enabling the combined download.

 ## Technology Stack